francois-smith/Gendac-Proficiency-Assessment/README.md

 ## Usage
 ### Layout
-I opted for a table layout because it makes the most sense in terms of a products API, the dasboard follows the same colour scheme as gendac to make it feel like the Dashboard was develeped specifically for them.
+I opted for a table layout because it makes the most sense in terms of a products API, the dashboard follows the same colour scheme as gendac to make it feel like the dashboard was develeped specifically for them.

 The top right of the dashboard contains the main controls for the table with a custom settings menu that can be used to modify the table row amount and to apply basic filters.
-There is also a pagignation control at the bottom of the table to traverse the product list.
+There is also a pagination control at the bottom of the table to traverse the product list.

 Unit tests can be done by running the following command in the root directory
 ```sh
 npm run test
 ```

 The dashboard contains toast messages relaying information to the user such as errors and when the table is altered.
-The modal is has multiple uses where it updates it internal layout and state depending if you want to create or edit an event.
+The modal has multiple uses where it updates it's internal layout and state depending on if you want to create or edit an event.

 <br/>